saswatsam786/snapshell/README.md

 ## 🔧 Troubleshooting

+### Render Server Startup Delay

+**Issue:** Connection to `https://snapshell.onrender.com` fails or times out.

+**Cause:** Render services automatically suspend after periods of inactivity to save resources.

+**Solution:** Wait 1-2 minutes for the service to start up, then try again.
+The server will respond once fully initialized.

+**Future:** We will migrate to AWS for better reliability and performance, eliminating these startup delays.

 ### macOS Command Line Tools Issue

 If you get an error about outdated Command Line Tools during Homebrew installation: